bladetyr/BoothAlgCalc/README.txt

 Worked on by Blade Tyrrell and Zachary England collaboratively.

-To use, type in a positiove or negative integer.
+To use, type in a positive or negative integer.

 EX: 56 or -56